 Hard candy.
 Be particularly careful when enjoying these treats.
 Not only can they stick to dental appliances you may have in your mouth, but they can also chip a tooth if you aren’t careful.
 Try not to bite into these candies as you suck on them.

 Sour candy.
 Your children are going to be particularly drawn to this type of sweet, but these have to be the worst culprit in your sack of treats.
 Not only can the sour coating dissolve the outer coating of your teeth, but if they are sticky as well, they can wreak havoc on those pearly whites.

-If you would like more information about the effects of eating fruits and vegetables on your teeth, call Dr. Haines, Dr. Cindy Du or Dr. Joseph Szabo in Snohomish, WA at 360-568-8577 or visit www.tedhainesdds.com.
+If you would like more information about Halloween tips, call Dr. Haines, Dr. Cindy Du or Dr. Joseph Szabo in Snohomish, WA at 360-568-8577 or visit www.duandszabodds.com.

-Dr. Haines, Du & Szabo proudly serves Snohomish, Monroe, Lake Stevens, Everett, Mill Creek, Woodinville, and surrounding areas.
+Dr. Haines, Du & Szabo proudly serves Snohomish and all surrounding areas.